harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution-insights/dora-metrics.md

 To add the SCM PR Lead Time widget to a dashboard:

 1. Go to the dashboard where you want to add the widget.
-Make sure you are in the correct workspace.
+Make sure you are in the correct project.
 2. Select **Settings**, and then select **Add Widget**.
 3. Select the **SCM PR Lead Time by Stage Report** widget.
 4. Configure the filters for the widget.